delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
 A link is displayed that can be used to download the database from the DelphiDabbler website.
-Once this is done the required files are stored in the "DelphiDabbler\CodeSnip\Data" sub folder of the common application data folder.
+Once this is done the required files are stored in the %ProgramData%\DelphiDabbler\CodeSnip\Data folder.

 Configuring CodeSnip to Work With Your Compilers